charliemic/electric-sheep/docs/development/analysis/DASHBOARD_MERGE_PROPOSAL.md

-# Dashboard Merge Proposal - Revised
+# Dashboard Merge Proposal - Final

 **Date**: 2025-01-20
 **Issue**: Two separate dashboards with different toolsets
-**Goal**: Merge into single unified dashboard with integrated report generation
+**Goal**: Merge into single unified dashboard with integrated content authoring tool

 ## Understanding the Real Purpose

 ### HTML Viewer's Actual Purpose
-The HTML Viewer isn't just a converter - it's a **communication tool**:
+The HTML Viewer is a **communication and storytelling tool**:
-- **Purpose**: Take outputs from development or testing and communicate these effectively to an audience
+- **Purpose**: Create information-rich pages that convey a narrative about development/testing outputs
 - **Use Cases**:
-  - Convert test results to shareable HTML reports
+  - Craft stories from test results (what happened, why it matters)
-  - Format log files for presentation
-  - Convert markdown documentation for sharing
+  - Present log analysis with context and explanations
+  - Create documentation pages that tell a story
-  - Generate reports from metrics data
+  - Build information-rich pages from metrics data
-  - Create presentation-ready HTML from technical content
+  - Share technical findings with narrative structure
+- **Key Characteristics**:
+  - **Ad-hoc**: Created manually when needed, not automated
+  - **Narrative-driven**: Tailored to convey a specific story
+  - **Information-rich**: Combines data, context, analysis, explanations
+  - **Editorial control**: Full control over content structure and flow

 ### Current State